thediveo/lxkns/docs/model.md

 > [!WARNING] **lxkns** only associates the initial process of a container with
 > its container.
 It does **no** associate any child processes of an initial
 > container process with the container.

+In the same way, a `Namespace` _only_ references `Task`s in form of "loose threads": these are tasks that are attached to different namespaces compared to their corresponding processes.
+Please note that there is no "leader" hierarchy defined for tasks.
+The underlying idea here is that there usually will only be few "stray" tasks and organizing them would increase the model's complexity and most probably not fit various use cases anyway.

+Please note that since container engines deal only with container processes -- as tasks are private process business anyway -- tasks are not directly associated to a container.
+Instead, they are indirectly related via the processes of tasks.

 ## PID Translation Map